chilipadiboy/protect-PM-Lee-frontend/Final Report.md

 ## Subsystem 4 (Secure Transfer)

 ### Overview
-`External Partners` will have a page for them to upload their database file in a .csv file.
+`External Partners` will have a page for them to upload their database file as a .csv file.

 ---

 ## Subsystem 5 (Data Collection from Sensors)
-We will be validating the file uploaded using the 2FA tag.
+We will be validating the files containing health record data uploaded using the 2FA tag.

 ---